HOLD – Home Ownership for people with Long-Term Disabilities

 Online application form or Downloadable PDF version

-You can then search for available properties on our website, and contact the Housing Association or Registered Provider selling the property to let them know you are interested.
+You can then search for available properties on our website (select "Shared Ownership" as the scheme type), and contact the Housing Association or Registered Provider selling the property to let them know you are interested.

 Search for a property